KETO LOW-CARB ROAST BEEF SPICE RUB (HEART HEALTHY)

 I have pernicious anemia and so require sufficient doses of vitamin B-12 through food, vitamins, and shots.
 Once in a while, I crave beef.
 The fact is beef contains high-quality protein and nutrients like Creatine and Carnosine, which are important for our muscles and brain.

-We have a hefty beef farming industry in our community in Ontario, Canada.
-We also have very cold winters.
-Around the world, there is much controversy over this term called ‘grass-fed.’
-In our community cows are generally fed grass in the summer and finished on corn before processing.
 However, we also have a few organic farms.
 A local organic beef farmer feeds his cattle summer grass and in winter the cattle consume hay and legumes.
 The legumes are grown in the field with the grass and so are mixed when the hay is harvested and wrapped.
 (Finishing is a term used to describe the time that the cattle are fattened before processing).

 I learned that cattle finished on corn and/or grain and given hormones can have a daily weight gain of up to three pounds.
 Finishing on corn gives the beef more fat marbling.
 Cattle finished on hay and legumes are generally smaller animals that gain about one pound in weight per day.